-Through a varied and differentiated curriculum we aim to teach learners how to grow into positive, responsible young people that can not only have a positive impact on our local community but can successfully transition into further education, employment, volunteering and adulthood.
+Through a varied and adaptive curriculum we aim to teach learners how to grow into positive, responsible young people that can not only have a positive impact on our local community but can successfully transition into further education, employment, volunteering and adulthood.
 We value the spiritual and moral development of each person, as well as their intellectual and physical growth - the ability to participate positively in society is also at the heart of our planning.
 The development of social skills is promoted though our "Talkabout" programme where elements such as self-esteem and self-awareness, body language, the way we talk, conversation and assertiveness are explored, and progress evidenced.
-Social academic rewards outings give learners the opportunity to practise their skills in external situations with the support and care of our skilled staff team.
+Orchard in the Community gives learners the opportunity to practise their skills in external situations with the support and care of our skilled staff team.

-The curriculum promotes achievement and success regardless of starting point to build confidence and engagement, the core curriculum is differentiated to ensure that all learners have the opportunity to achieve fully at their level and we use a Foundation (pre entry/entry level 1) Bronze (Entry Level 2), Silver (Entry Level 3), Gold (Level 1) and Platinum (Level 2) system to distinguish expectations with the opportunity for those most able to grow and achieve at a higher level to access a GCSE programme in both Maths and English Language.
+The curriculum promotes achievement and success regardless of starting point to build confidence and engagement, the core curriculum is adapted to ensure that all learners have the opportunity to stretch and challenge beyond their current working level.
+We use a Foundation (pre-entry/entry level 1) Bronze (Entry Level 2), Silver (Entry Level 3), Gold (Level 1) and Platinum (Level 2) system to distinguish expectations with the opportunity for those most able to grow and achieve at a higher level to access GCSE programmes in Mathematics, English Language and Art.
 We also support progress and achievement through our "Stepping Stones" programme where individual learners master their current level through S(upported) T(entative) E (xcel) P(erfection) stages with their development monitored closely and recorded regularly prior to advancing to the next level when fully mastered.

 (Appendix 1).